Why Jewish cuisine in Belarus?

-In Kuhmistr restaurant, we are trying to pay tribute to this centuries-old peaceful cultural interaction, on which both sides have benefited.
 One can’t say unambiguously about some dishes from our menu – whether they are Belarusian or Jewish.
-You can try a sandwich with a herring forshmak (grated herring snack) – trading in herring has been concentrated for centuries in the hands of Jews, and they cooked it best of all.
-“Krupnik” soup, which for many centuries was the main soup on the menu of both Belarusians and Jews – we cook it with beef, but at the request of a specific guest we can make a vegetarian option.
-And even the seemingly banal draniki (grated potato fritters) – can be regarded famous Jewish “Bulba latkes” – and the name of this dish, was borrowed into Yiddish from Belarusian language.
-Some people also claim that the secret of the famous American “cheese cake” was taken by our local Jews to the US some 130-140 years ago.
+You can try e.g. a sandwich with a herring forshmak (grated herring snack).
+Trading in herring has been concentrated for centuries in the hands of Jews, and they cooked it best of all.
+“Krupnik” soup, which for many centuries was the main soup of the menu of both Belarusians and Jews.
+We cook it with beef, but at the request of a specific guest we can make a vegetarian option.
+And even the seemingly banal draniki (grated potato fritters) – can be regarded famous Jewish “Bulba latkes”.
+This name of the dish, was borrowed into Yiddish from Belarusian language.
+Some people also claim that the secret of the famous American “cheese cake” was taken by our local Jews to the USA some 130-140 years ago.

+In Kuhmistr restaurant, we are trying to pay tribute to this centuries-old peaceful cultural interaction.
+From which both sides have benefited.
+We intclude some of these dishes into our menu.
 Sometimes, on major Jewish holidays, we organize mini-festivals of such Belarusian-Jewish dishes.
 And our favorite and often-played musical instrument — cymbals (also called dulcimer) — was also brought to Belarus by Jewish musicians – klezmers.
-In the romantic poem by Adam Mickiewicz, “Pan Tadeusz,” one of the main characters, Yankel, plays masterfully on cymbals.
+In the romantic poem by Adam Mickiewicz, “Pan Tadeusz,” one of the main characters, Yankel, plays cymbals masterfully.
 It seems to us that our wonderful cymbalists have learned to play no worse.

 Unfortunately, there are no truly Jewish restaurants in Minsk.
 In fact, not at all.
-We cannot fully replace them, but we are always ready to smile and say “Shalom!” to our Jewish guests.
+We cannot fully replace them.
+But we are always ready to smile and say “Shalom!” to our Jewish guests.
 And to introduce them to our cuisine, which is hard to imagine without Jewish influence.
 Smachna estsi – Bon appetit – Be Teyavon!